 The CBA is a professional, voluntary organization which represents some 37,000 lawyers, judges, notaries, law teachers, and law students from across Canada.
 Approximately two-thirds of all practising lawyers in Canada belong to the CBA.
 Through the work of its sections, committees and task forces at both the national and branch levels, the CBA is seen as an important and objective voice on issues of significance to both the legal profession and the public.
 The MPCC’s lawyers are members of various sections of the CBA such as Military, Administrative, Privacy and Criminal Law Sections.
-Two of its lawyers serve as executive members of the CBA’s Military Law and Criminal Law Sections.
+One of its lawyers serves as an executive member of the CBA’s Criminal Justice Section.

 Council of Canadian Administrative Tribunals (CCAT)

-The Council of Canadian Administrative Tribunals is a national organization that supports the work of administrative tribunals and supports excellence in administrative justice.
-This year, the MPCC’s articling student participated in the training course for CCAT adjudicators.
+The CCAT is a national organization that supports the work of administrative tribunals and supports excellence in administrative justice.
+This year, the MPCC’s Chairperson participated in the training course for CCAT adjudicators.
 In addition one of the MPCC lawyers attended the CCAT Annual Symposium and is a member of the Outreach Committee of this organization.

 V - Collaboration

 Throughout the year, the MPCC has worked closely with the National Defence leadership, the Canadian Forces Provost Marshal (CFPM), the Military chain of command and the Military Police Community on a number of complex and challenging matters.